STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 .. important::

-   You cannot use any of the |hpx| API functions other that :cpp:func:`hpx::stop` from inside your ``main()`` function.
+   You cannot use any of the |hpx| API functions other than :cpp:func:`hpx::stop` from inside your ``main()`` function.

 The function :cpp:func:`hpx::finalize` has to be called on one of the |hpx|